Mastersam07/MusicBrainz/README.md

 and open source.
 > **Note:** This project is under development and should not be used.

+## Why Flutter

+We think Flutter will help you create beautiful, fast apps, with a productive, extensible and open development model.

+* Beautiful user experience
+* Fast results
+* Productive development
+* Extensible and open model

 ## Getting Started

 This project is a starting point for a Flutter application.